 Marine System design guidelines

-The following guidelines can be followed during the design of marine system
+The following guidelines can be followed during the design of a marine system

 At an early stage of the design of a marine facility, an estimate of the throughput of each material to be handled and the capacities of tankers that will transport them must be agreed upon by all parties, as a starting point for the design work.
 This information is fundamental to the design.